 - Some dealers may be untrustworthy

-You can’t underestimate the power of a good online auction site.
+You can't underestimate the power of a good online auction site to help sell cards online.
 And eBay is still the online king.

 One of the amazing things about eBay is your ability to buy, sell, or flip.
 This is one of the few places where you can do all three!

 One of the major benefits is audience reach.
 You can pretty much rest assured eBay has a much wider reach than you do.

 That means more people who can find your listings and potentially buy your sports cards!

 If a bidding war starts, that can be a great thing.

 On the other hand, listing fees are a thing.
 If you're selling a baseball card collection and have many auctions without a sale that can cut into your bottom line.

 There are multiple pros and cons to using eBay to sell your (sports) baseball card collection.
 That said, this is a handy platform where you always have the options to sell your cards online.